Balance, Vulnerability the Art of Presence

 A while ago, someone said to me during a tango, “You are one of the most stable followers I’ve danced with, but you trust so little.”
 It only took him two minutes to realize that I could stand solidly on my own, but I was holding back when it came to trusting him fully.
 And he was right.

-Even in relationships, I’ve struggled with trust—not because I doubt the other person’s intentions, but because I find it hard to fully open up.
+In relationships, I’ve struggled with trust, not because I doubt the other person’s intentions, but because I find it hard to fully open up.
 I hold myself back, afraid to lean in too far, to need someone too much.
 And like many others, I do this to protect myself, to avoid the risk of getting hurt.
 But the truth is, withholding vulnerability keeps us from experiencing the deep connection we crave.

 The beauty of vulnerability is that it opens the door to real, authentic connection.
 It allows us to see each other fully and be seen in return.
 We stop trying to appear perfect or strong all the time and start allowing ourselves to be human.

-So, as you move forward in your partnerships—whether in life or on the dance floor—remember that vulnerability is not a weakness, but a strength.
+Whether in life or on the dance floor, remember that vulnerability is not a weakness, but a strength.
 It’s what allows you to be truly seen, to connect deeply, and to build a foundation of trust that can carry you through anything.

 Opposites Are Needed: Find the Balance

-Tango isn’t just a dance of steps and movements—it’s a deep connection between two souls.
-When you dance, you don’t just follow a rhythm; you engage in a dialogue, sensing each other’s emotions and intentions through subtle cues.
+Tango isn’t just a dance of steps and movements.
+When you dance, you don’t just follow a rhythm: you engage in a dialogue, sensing each other’s emotions and intentions through subtle cues.
 One of the core teachings of tango is the idea of dancing within a “triangle.”
 At the top is your heart, guiding the energy and connection.
 This creates a space where, if you are truly present, you can sense if your partner is distracted, anxious, or fully immersed in the moment.

 If I feel my partner isn’t mentally or emotionally present, I don’t try to force control.
 Instead, I focus on my breath, calming myself, hoping my energy and calmness will guide them to join me in the dance.
 It’s about giving suggestions, not commands.
 The beauty of tango lies in the subtle communication of intent, not force.